Anthony E. Pratt: Cluedo – or Murder at Tudor Close

 It was during the Second World War that Pratt had the idea for a murder mystery board game.
 The idea for Cluedo came from his days spent playing musical concerts in country hotels where part of the evening's entertainment would have been murder mystery games.
 These would involve both actors and hotel guests playing the characters in a plot which involved the murder of one or more of the guests.
 The setting was a country house with its many sprawling rooms, with guests gathered for an evening's dining and socialising, but a body was found murdered and all the guests fell under suspicion.
 By putting clues together, the hotel guests must solve the mystery.
 These were very popular games at the time, and given this along with Pratt's love of detective fiction including that of his favourites Raymond Chandler and Agatha Christie, the spark for Cluedo was created.
 At the time books like And Then There Were None and The Body in the Library were also enormously popular.
-Hence, in 1943, Anthony and his wife Elva (1913-1990) began designing a murder mystery board game.
-The original game was called "Murder!", with the artwork for the board itself designed by Elva.
+Hence, from 1943 to 1945, Anthony and his wife Elva (1913-1990) designed a murder mystery board game in their home at No.9 Stanley Road, Kings Heath.
+The original game was called Murder!, with the artwork for the board itself designed by Elva.

 Pratt filed his original patent application on 1 December 1944.
 He had spoken to a close friend, Geoffrey Bull (who had invented the board game Buccaneer), and it was Bull who introduced him to Norman Watson, managing director of games manufacturer Waddingtons.
 In February 1945, Pratt demonstrated the game to Watson, who immediately saw the winning formula of the game and, after a few minor modifications, decided to go ahead and manufacture it.
 It was Waddingtons who renamed the game Cluedo (a combination of "Clue" and "Ludo", a Latin word meaning "I play", and the name of a popular board game in the UK).
 But material shortages in post-war Britain meant the game did not go into production until 1949.

 Pratt was granted patent GB586817 'Improvements in Board Games' on 1 April 1947.